 Read more: Your Go-To Guide for the Best Shave Ever

 Massage the areas you are going to shave with hair conditioner to help soften the hair first, especially if your pubic hair is very coarse.

 Apply a thick shaving cream.
 Use a fragrance-free cream or lotion since added perfumes can cause irritation.
 Leave the lotion on for several minutes prior to shaving.
 Allowing shaving gel to sit for a few moments will further soften the hair.

-Use a men's razor or a woman's razor specially designed for the pubic area.
-The Beauty Brains website explains that men's razors are intended to be used for shaving thick hairs and sensitive skin.
+Use a men's razor or a women's razor specially designed for the pubic area.
+Men's razors are intended to be used for shaving tougher, more coarse hair, which is more akin to a woman's pubic hair.
 You still need to exercise extreme caution, however, as some men's razors have three to five blades, and the skin you'll be shaving is much more sensitive than a man's face.

 Stretch your skin out flat as you shave.
 This will reduce cuts and help you get a closer shave.